 If you are 18 or older and move out of the state with your parents, you will be considered a nonresident.

-If you enter and remain in Wisconsin principally to attend an educational institution you are presumed to continue to reside outside the state.
-This presumption remains in effect until you are able to demonstrate you have overcome the presumption with clear and convincing evidence of bona fide residence in the state for the year next preceding a term for which you wish to enroll at the University of Wisconsin-Milwaukee.
+If you enter and remain in Wisconsin principally to attend an educational institution, you are presumed to continue to reside outside the state.
+This presumption remains in effect unless you are able to demonstrate you have overcome the presumption with clear and convincing evidence of bona fide residence in the state.
+This evidence must be in place for 12 months prior to the term for which you wish to enroll at the University of Wisconsin-Milwaukee.
 See Wisconsin Statutes 36.27(2) Section (e).